-Note: This feature is only available on the PA242W, PA272W, and PA302W models.
+Note: This feature is only available on the PA242W, PA272W, PA302W, PA322UHD, and X841UHD models.
+See the "Features by Model" on page 57 for all model specific functionality.

 The Update Internal Calibration feature sets the internal reference calibration of the display by using measurements from the currently connected calibration sensor.